stitchlang/stitch/README.md

 ### Syntax vs Semantics

 I have a choice to impelement binary operators like `@and` and `@eq` either though syntax or through semantic analysis.
 In general it "seems" like if it's possible to represent something in the syntax, then it should be done.
 The syntax layer is simpler so if a feature can be moved to that layer then it seems like it could make the language simpler overall.
 I'm not sure if this is correct in all cases though, it's just an intuitiion at the moment.
-On the other hand, if I were to put binary operats in the syntax, then it would be much more difficult to add new binary operators, as that would have to be done at the syntax layer, something which is typically immutable in a langauge.
+On the other hand, if I were to put binary operators in the syntax, then it would be much more difficult to add new binary operators, as that would have to be done at the syntax layer, something which is typically immutable in a langauge.
 So maybe if something is going to by dynamic/configurable, then it should go into the semantic layer, otherwise, it should go into the syntax layer if possibe?
 Still not sure, I'll need to think about this.
 Another candidate for this are constructs like `@if`, `@end`, etc.  This also ties into the keywords and `=` character ideas.
 If `@if` is moved to the syntax layer then it could be a keyword `if` and if `=` is chosen for variable assignment then it could also be moved to the syntax layer.
 Escaping this behavior could be done with quotes `"if" ...` and `a "=" b`.
 Then again, having every special thing in the language be prefixed with `@` could make things simpler for programmers, but then again, will programmers ever not know that `=` or `if` are not special?
 If I start to introduce keywords and new syntax, the cost for new features becomes much higher because now both the language builtins and the user data are in the same namespace, so introducing new stuff means enroaching on the user namespace and breaking their programs that were using those symbols.
 Taking all this into account, I should definitely start without keywords and evolve from there.
 However, the `=` question if more pressing I think.